NormanGadenya/Lets-Note-App/README.md

 ## Features

-- Saves notes in an sqlite database
+- Saves notes in the cloud

 - Makes note taking faster and easier by automatically detecting when a user is making a list of items